Fee's Finace

 • Been approved for student finance or equivalent funding body for their current academic year of study.

-• Must be able to demonstrate that they have made adequate provision to fund their Tuition Fees and living costs.
+• Must be able to demonstrate that they have made adequate provision to fund their Tuition Fees and living costs (Including eligible Maintenance loans).

-When to Apply: Students must be enrolled and within their course start and end dates for their current academic year of study.
+When to Apply: Students can apply once during each academic year.
+Students must be enrolled and within their course start and end dates for their current academic year of study.
 Students completing referral work outside of these dates can apply with an official end date extension.

 The government offers Disabled Students' Allowances (DSAs) to help meet the extra costs of studying that some students face as a direct result of a disability, mental health difficulty, specific learning difficulty or chronic medical condition.